Will the euro, which has faced resistance against the U.S. dollar, recover? Or should we wait and see which direction it takes?

 - Australia's Consumer Price Index

-In the U.S. currency market yesterday, the Canadian dollar fell against the yen.
-The CAD/JPY pair dropped from 113.834 to 113.357.The pair fell as its upside was capped by the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the RSI has dropped to 30 near the -2σ level of the Bollinger Bands, and on the daily chart, the price has broken below the 20-period MA—which had previously provided support—with a real body candle.
+In the U.S. currency market the previous day, the Canadian dollar fell against the yen.
+The CAD/JPY pair fell from 113.834 to 113.357.The pair fell as its upside was capped by the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the RSI has dropped to 30 near the -2σ level of the Bollinger Bands, and on the daily chart, the price has broken below the 20-period MA—which had been acting as support—with a real body candle.
 Attention is now focused on whether the uptrend that began last October will continue.